zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-rest-api-service-without-code-changes.md

     * **additionalServiceMetadata.{updatedParameter}**

-        Specify any metadata parameters that are updated.
+        Specifies any metadata parameters that are updated.

 ## 5. Add and validate the definition in the API Mediation Layer running on your machine